+The new year is the perfect time to switch up your haircut or hair color!
 Whether you're having a spontaneous moment, looking for a change or simply need a quick fix to cover up roots, you don't necessarily have to head to the salon to get the hair color of your dreams.
-(And hair color certainly makes a difference, as many of our Ambush Makeover guests can attest.)

-For those who would rather DIY the process, TODAY Style spoke to professional hair colorists to get their best at-home recommendations and application tips.
+For those who would rather do your own hair instead of go to a salon, TODAY Style spoke to professional hair colorists to get their best at-home recommendations for box hair dyes, as well as application tips.

-Celebrity hair colorist Rita Hazan likes this product in particular because it's easy to apply.
+Celebrity hair colorist Rita Hazan liked this product, which is available in 20 different shades, because it's easy to apply.
 She recommends applying it on your hairline and sticking solely to the roots.
 Another great tip: When selecting a color, Hazan says to go for a hue 1-2 shades lighter than what you think your hair color really is.

 "At-home hair color tends to be a little darker than salon colors.
-Look for colors that sound natural like auburn, not cherry bomb," Hazan says.
+Look for colors that sound natural like auburn, not cherry bomb," Hazan said.

-- 2. Garnier Olia Permanent Hair Color, $6, Amazon
+- 2. Garnier Olia Ammonia Free Hair Color, $7, Amazon

-“I like it because it’s an oil-based hair dye that leaves the hair in amazing condition," says Joel Warren, master colorist and co-founder of Warren Tricomi Salons.
+“I like it because it’s an oil-based hair dye that leaves hair in amazing condition," said Joel Warren, master colorist and co-founder of Warren Tricomi Salons.
 "It is similar to the product we use at the salon and contains no ammonia, which is very important."

-This high-quality product leaves a salon-like finish, he adds.
+This high-quality product leaves a salon-like finish, he added.

-"They have many options, clear instructions and the highest quality of ingredients," Jerami Brown, a colorist at Shin Salon in Santa Monica, Ca., says of this L'Oréal hair color line.
+"They have many options, clear instructions and the highest quality of ingredients," said Jerami Brown, a colorist at Shin Salon in Santa Monica, California, of this L'Oréal hair color line.

-Expert colorist Maisha Cogle, of Butterfly Studio salon in New York City, recommends using the Excellence Creme for emergency grey coverage.
+Expert colorist Maisha Cogle, of Butterfly Studio salon in New York City, also recommended using the Excellence Creme for emergency grey coverage.

 "It's easy to mix and use.
-It gives great coverage and results with rich tones plus the additional benefit of conditioning," Cogle says.
+It gives great coverage and results with rich tones plus the additional benefit of conditioning," Cogle said.

-Natural Instincts is a demi-permanent formula, which means it's less commitment than a permanent color, explains Fred Connors, owner of FRED salon in New York City.
-It's "ammonia-free and infused with aloe and coconut oil, leaving hair softer and shiner than most permanent colors," he says.
+Natural Instincts is a semi-permanent formula, which means it's less of a commitment than a permanent color, explained Fred Connors, owner of FRED salon in New York City.
+It's "ammonia-free and infused with aloe and coconut oil, leaving hair softer and shiner than most permanent colors," he said.

 Like Hazan, Connors advised going lighter than the shade you want when using this product.

-"Stay away from warmer tones as boxed dies can pull more orange than you probably want.
-Stick to cool or neutral shades, they tend to deliver the best result," Connors suggests.
+"Stay away from warmer tones as boxed dyes can pull more orange than you probably want.
+Stick to cool or neutral shades, they tend to deliver the best result," Connors suggested.

-5. Wella Color Charm Permanent Hair Color, $6, Sally Beauty
+- 5. Wella Charm Liquid Permanent Hair Color, $6, Amazon

-For those who want to skip the boxed dye and try a DIY method, Chelsey Pickthorn, a color specialist and salon owner, has a suggestion that will brighter hair in an instant.
+For those who want to skip the boxed dye and try a DIY method, Chelsey Pickthorn, a color specialist and salon owner, has a suggestion that will brighten hair in an instant.